web3privacy/docs/src/content/docs/get-involved.md

 - _Join us in the development of this year [Annual Report](https://docs.web3privacy.info/projects/annual-report)_

 **Strategy, Research & Development**
-- _Help us keep our web3-privacy [DB](https://github.com/web3privacy/web3privacy) the most extensive cool shit in the space with research, maintainance, and improvements._
+- _Help us keep our web3-privacy [DB](https://github.com/web3privacy/web3privacy) the most extensive cool shit in the space with research, maintainance, and improvements.
+For details and examples check 📖 Contributor guide below._

 **Data & Analytics**
 - _Data Analyst: help us updating and managing our JSON [db](https://data.web3privacy.info/) to foster [Privacy Explorer](https://docs.web3privacy.info/projects/privacy-projects-ranking).
 For more details have a look at 'contributors guide section below'._